Probing the Phenomenology of Dark Matter from Decoupled Freeze-Out: Introduction

 This simple model containing both weak and feeble couplings has specific phenomenological implications for cosmology and astrophysics.
 It is well known that the annihilation of DM particles can inject entropy into the primordial plasma, leading to anisotropies in the Cosmic Microwave Background (CMB)~\cite{Slatyer:2015jla}.
-Typically, the measurements of anisotropies by the \texttt{Planck} satellite~\cite{Planck:2018vyg} constrain $s$-wave thermal dark matter with masses ${\cal O}(10)\rm{GeV}$.
+Typically, the measurements of anisotropies by the \texttt{Planck} satellite~\cite{Planck:2018vyg} constrain $s$-wave thermal dark matter with masses ${\cal O}(10)~\rm{GeV}$.
 We will show that the CMB constraint can be relaxed in DFO.
 Indeed, since thermal equilibrium in the dark sector is reached for a lower temperature than in the visible sector, freeze-out requires a smaller dark-sector coupling.
-Thus the DFO mechanism can allow scenarios of light dark matter with $s$-wave annihilation.
+Thus the DFO mechanism can allow scenarios of light dark matter with $s$-wave annihilation\footnote{ In some $T' < T$ scenarios, cosmological constraints have been discussed, such as $\Delta N_{\rm eff}$ in DFO-like setups~\cite{Coy:2021ann}, and CMB anisotropy bounds in scenarios~\cite{Berger:2016vxi} where a mediator is produced non-thermally from the SM bath and subsequently decays into SM particles, closely resembling a ``sequential freeze-in'' mechanism~\cite{Belanger:2020npe,Hambye:2019dwd}.}.
 Moreover, late decays of long-lived mediators can impact the successful predictions of BBN, leading to a lower bound on the couplings of the mediators to SM and since this coupling controls the rate of energy transfer between the visible and dark sectors, by insisting on the correct relic density, it will indirectly give a mass dependent lower bound on the coupling of the mediators to DM.
 Conversely, indirect detection of DM as well as CMB measurements will constrain larger values of the mediator coupling to DM.
 For benchmark points where the DM is always heavier than the mediator, we determine the region of parameter space which is compatible with the relic density constraint in the decoupled freeze-out scenario and also investigate the impact of various cosmological and astrophysical constraints, namely \texttt{Fermi-LAT}~\cite{Fermi-LAT:2015att} observations of photons from Dwarf Spheroidal galaxies, radio constraints measuring synchrotron emissions from galaxy clusters as observed by the telescope \texttt{MeerKAT}~\cite{Knowles:2021nvz,Jonas:2018Jr,Beck:2023oza} and constraints from the CMB power spectrum.
 We will show that for given masses of DM and mediators, there remain regions of couplings of the DM to the mediator where the DFO mechanism works, whereas the thermal scenario of secluded freeze-out is ruled out~\cite{Pospelov:2007mp}.
+In this work we neglect thermal corrections.
+In a simpler model with only a pseudoscalar mediator, the thermal corrections were found to be at most of ${\cal O}(1)$ and did not have any qualitative impact on the phenomenology of the model~\cite{Bharucha:2022lty}, we expect the same will hold here.
+Indeed since the scalar/pseudoscalar are feebly coupled to the standard model the thermal corrections to the masses are expected to be small.
+Furthermore, in this production mechanism the dominant effect of thermal corrections is in the energy transfer from the SM to the dark sector via the scattering of gluons and fermions, the substantial thermal mass of the gluon induces changes in the temperature of the dark sector which then influences the final relic density.
+This is therefore a more indirect, subleading effect in contrast with the dark photon model where thermal effects can be important, indeed the dark photon gets corrections through in medium mixing and thermal effects modify the photon propagator and leads to resonance enhancement of DM production~\cite{Hambye:2019dwd}.
+A more thorough investigation of the parameter space of the model that also includes thermal effects is left for a future publication.